Study: Cyber Attackers Most Active During Holiday Season

 This type of attack, which accounted for 15 percent of all attacks, involves any attempt at malicious communication from a device on the network to a website or a known command and control server and similar.
 A "moderate risk" requires remedial action, but as a single event does not usually result in a significant impact.

-3. User brute force authentication attempt – “medium risk”
+3. Brute-force authentication attempt by the user – “medium risk”

 🔎 In the summer months alone, almost 500.000 alarms were analyzed (Image: BarracudaMSP).